-Walkable Cities' aim is to minimize the need to have or use cars and to make car alternatives enticing.
+Walkable cities' aim is to minimize the need to have or use cars and to make car alternatives enticing.
 In walking-friendly areas, people drive between 20 and 40 percent less, reducing greenhouse gas emissions.
 A city can improve their "walk appeal” through infrastructure elements such as wide and well-lit walkways, safe pedestrian crossings, and connection to mass transit.
 Ultimately, walkable cities are easier and more attractive to live in, house happier citizens, and promote health, prosperity, and sustainability.
-According to Project Drawdown, Walkable Cities are ranked as the 54th best solution for reducing carbon emissions and slowing down climate change.
+Project Drawdown lists walkable cities as an impactful solution for reducing carbon emissions and slowing down climate change.

-In one of the stories in this collection (see below), city planners in Milwaukie, Wisconsin pursue the ideal of “complete streets” that will enhance pedestrian and bicycle traffic across the city.
-Another explains the plan in Oslo, Norway to ban all cars from its city center by 2019 in order to promote pedestrian traffic.
+In one of the stories in this collection (see below), San Francisco approves a project to redesign a "high-injury corridor" into a car-free zone for pedestrians, transit and bicycles.
+Another explains the success of Oslo, Norway, which experienced zero pedestrian deaths in 2019 through redesign of infrastructure and a now car-free city center.
 In Copenhagen, planners are using big data analysis to best allocate resources supporting pedestrians and bicycles.
-Several areas, including New York City, San Paulo and Barcelona, have implemented creative and cost-effective measures to increase walkability.
+Several cities, including New York City, San Paulo, Barcelona and Pontevedra, Spain, have implemented creative and cost-effective measures to increase walkability.
 This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions and is featured in the Campus Ecochallenge.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.

 Photos are licensed under Attribution Non Commercial 2.0 Generic Creative Commons license / Desaturated from original, and are credited to the following photographers: